Reviews You Can Rely On

 The Thule GateMate Pro is a sleek-looking tailgate pad.
 The styling is clean, and the logo text is low profile and unobtrusive, a plus for those who don't want to be a mobile billboard.
 Functionally, the GateMate Pro is pretty solid.
 It has two storage pockets on the inside of the pad facing the truck bed, which are perfect for a multi-tool, rag, or some chain lube, and they could also well for stinky and soggy shoes or empty beer cans.
 This is a nice, thoughtful touch.
 Four rows of Knock Blocks across the top function as separation blocks on the front, top, and back of the pad.
 The tailgate handle opening is an adequate size, and it folds down and can be left open to give you the option of using your backup camera.

-The GateMate Pro has a few notable flaws, though.
-First, the bike securing straps are excessively long.
+The GateMate Pro has a few shortcomings worth mentioning.
+For starters, the bike securing straps are excessively long.
 We used multiple carbon trail bikes with top tubes of average diameter, but the straps were so long that the velcro patches barely made contact after being passed around the frame, even when looped over the top tube.
-Additionally, the straps aren't secured to the pad, so if you leave them open, they could easily blow away while driving.
-The pad itself is also quite large in size.
-When testing the smaller size on the tailgate of our 2009 Tacoma, we maxed out the straps and would've liked to tighten them even further.
-However, we don't see this being an issue if your tailgate is slightly taller or thicker, as many modern trucks are.
-Those shopping for a small or midsize truck may be better off with a more suitable option like the Fox Racing Tailgate Cover.
+Second, the straps aren't secured to the pad, so if you leave them open, they could easily blow away while driving.
+Third, the pad itself is also pretty large.
+When testing the smaller size on the tailgate of our 2009 Tacoma, we maxed out the straps and would've liked to have tightened them even more.
+But if your tailgate is slightly taller or thicker, as many modern trucks are, we don't think this will end up being an issue.
+Those shopping for a small or midsize truck may find the Fox Racing Tailgate Cover more suitable.

 tailgate pad - the gatemate pro.